Be Careful Out There

 Technology is a huge part of our daily lives, and technology requires software.
 One can thus rightfully claim that software is highly important for our modern lives.
 On top of that, software companies usually can grow fast and they scale well, as variable costs mostly are not overly high.
 This makes the industry attractive in general.
 Valuations, however, can still be too high, and in some cases, they are:

-Twilio (NYSE:TWLO), Okta (NASDAQ:OKTA), ServiceNow (NYSE:NOW), Cloudflare (NYSE:NET), or Zoom Video (NASDAQ:ZM) are trading at price to sales multiples in the 25-60 range.
-Considering that Microsoft (NASDAQ:MSFT) was valued at a peak sales multiple of 25 in 2000 before its stock crashed and went nowhere for years, these valuations seem to be rather high.
-Larger, more established software companies such as Adobe Systems (NASDAQ:ADBE) or Salesforce (NYSE:CRM) look more reasonably valued on a price to sales basis but still trade at quite high earnings multiples of 45-50, which, again, looks expensive.
-Recent IPO Snowflake (NYSE:SNOW), which is valued at $90 billion despite not generating any net profits, surely looks bubbly as well.
+Twilio (TWLO), Okta (OKTA), ServiceNow (NOW), Cloudflare (NET), or Zoom Video (ZM) are trading at price to sales multiples in the 25-60 range.
+Considering that Microsoft (MSFT) was valued at a peak sales multiple of 25 in 2000 before its stock crashed and went nowhere for years, these valuations seem to be rather high.
+Larger, more established software companies such as Adobe Systems (ADBE) or Salesforce (CRM) look more reasonably valued on a price to sales basis but still trade at quite high earnings multiples of 45-50, which, again, looks expensive.
+Recent IPO Snowflake (SNOW), which is valued at $90 billion despite not generating any net profits, surely looks bubbly as well.

 Mega-Caps

-Apple (NASDAQ:AAPL), Amazon, Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL), Microsoft, and Facebook (NASDAQ:FB) have been major drivers for this year's solid equity market performance, due to their huge weighing in the major indices.
+Apple (AAPL), Amazon, Alphabet (GOOG) (GOOGL), Microsoft, and Facebook (FB) have been major drivers for this year's solid equity market performance, due to their huge weighing in the major indices.
 Yes, these companies are giants with huge moats, and I believe none of these companies will go away for many years to come.
 But still, valuations matter, and especially Apple and Microsoft trade well above the historical norm:

 Based on current estimates, Microsoft looks about ~30% overvalued compared to the historic norm, while the overvaluation for Apple is even more pronounced - shares trade at roughly twice the historical valuation.
 This doesn't mean that these stocks must be bad investments, but they don't seem like opportunistic buys at current valuations.